-The first step to slowing down your practice is to pick a few elements, or even just one, and working it until it’s fully comfortable in your playing.
+The first step to slowing down is to pick a few elements, or just one, and work it until it’s fully comfortable.

-This could mean digging into just one key of a major scale until you can play it from memory, and solo over a Maj7 backing track with that same scale.
+This can mean digging into just one key of a major scale until you can play it from memory and solo with that scale.

 If it takes one day, one week, a month, or longer, that’s fine.

 Work on this one item, or at most a few, until you can nail it.

 When you look at the mountain of information out there about jazz guitar, it can cause you to half-ass a lot of concepts in the woodshed.

 Overloading your practice routine, then jumping to new concepts before you’ve learned old ones, causes major problems in your playing.

 Slowing down, focusing on a few items, and working them until they’re solid avoids problems in your playing.

 If you think you won’t progress fast enough to achieve your goals, think about it this way.

 If you learn one new item each month, after a year you have 12 new concepts under you belt.